AmirUCR/MSTmap-Python/README.md

 # Introduction
 MSTmap is a software tool that builds genetic linkage maps efficiently and accurately.
+It is published by Nucleic Acid Research [https://doi.org/10.1093/nar/gkaf332](https://doi.org/10.1093/nar/gkaf332)

+- Find the web version here [https://mstmap.org/](https://mstmap.org/)
+  - This repo contains the Python library for the original C++ software [https://github.com/ucrbioinfo/MSTmap](https://github.com/ucrbioinfo/MSTmap)
 - Extremely fast and computationally efficient
 - Written in Python, Cython, and C++
-- Find the web version here [https://mstmap.org/](https://mstmap.org/)
-- This repo contains the Python library for the original C++ software [https://github.com/ucrbioinfo/MSTmap](https://github.com/ucrbioinfo/MSTmap) presented in [https://doi.org/10.1371/journal.pgen.1000212](https://doi.org/10.1371/journal.pgen.1000212)

 # Documentation
 You may find the documentation for MSTmap Python at its [GitHub Wiki](https://github.com/AmirUCR/MSTmap-Python/wiki).